 As organizations grow and expand, it's normal to lose sight of the personal connection in business, both with customers and employees.
 According to Entrepreneur, 72 percent of small businesses rely on referrals for customer acquisition.
 It makes sense, then, that their customers are "people [they] care about and often know by name."

-Monster also reports that 47 percent of Millennials are employed at small organizations, preferring "meaningful work" and relationships to the potential for a higher salary.
+Monster also reports that 47 percent of millennials are employed at small organizations, preferring "meaningful work" and relationships to the potential for a higher salary.

 Whether your organization now has 1,000 employees or 10,000, you were once a small organization.
-As CHROs and HR leaders review their human capital management (HCM) strategies and consider ways to improve internal and external engagement, it can be wise to look toward small organizations for inspiration.
+As HR leaders review their human capital management (HCM) strategies and consider ways to improve internal and external engagement, it can be wise to look toward small organizations for inspiration.